tharapalanivel/aiu-fms-testing-utils/tests/README.md

 - **test_model_expectations** - this test will capture a snapshot in time of what a randomly initialized model would produce on the AIU.
 To add a model to this, you simply add it to either the models list or tuple_output_models list which will generate 2 expectation tests.
 The first time you run this test, you run it with --capture_expectation which will create a resource file with the expected output.
 The next time you run it, you run without the --capture_expectation and all should pass.

-### Thresholds
+### Thresholds for the tests baselines for `test_decoders`

-Four different metrics are generated as base lines for these tests:
+The `test_decorers.py` file contains tests written for models that have **decoder** architecture.
+For each model to be tested, specific metrics baselines need to be created by following the next steps in this documentation.
+Four different metrics are generated with top k per token as base lines for these tests; Cross entropy loss per token, probability mean, probability standard deviation and absolute diff mean.

 - **cross_entropy**: Cross entropy is a measure from information theory that quantifies the difference between two probability distributions.
 Cross entropy serves as a measure of the differences when comparing expected generated tokens and the actual output of the model.
 Quantifying the distance between the ground-truth distribution and the predicted distribution.
 A lower cross entropy indicates a closer match in expected versus generated.